coffeerings-app/coffeerings-app.github.io/en/ai-vs-offline-en.md

 </div>

 <div class="note">
-  Prefer privacy/no network or costs?
+  Prefer privacy / no network or costs?
 Use the built-in Offline Engine.
+  <p></p>
   Want context-aware nuance?
 Add your own OpenAI API key in the app to enable AI recommendations.
 </div>